 We recognise that good anthropology can take many forms.
 The following is intended as a non-definitive, non-prescriptive guide:

 1. Think carefully about the title and abstract.
 While all papers will be read, the title and abstract frame these initial readings and are the mechanism by which we get reviewer suggestions and initial assessments from the editorial board.
 It is important that the title and abstract make clear how the paper contributes new insights in relation to topic/s of broad anthropological interest.
 Where papers build on empirical research, the empirical focus and contribution should also be clear.
 Write these so that they will be comprehensible to a non-specialist in the area/region/topic you are writing about.
 While it is important to foreground the broader conceptual contribution, it is also important not to over-claim.
+Please note that the word limit for abstracts is 200 words and that keywords are not required.

 2. Make sure the conceptual contribution is clearly stated and is a sustained focus of the paper.
 What does your paper show that wasn’t previously known?
 What new insights does this contribute and why do these matter?